-In the United States, persistent high inflation has led to a sharp and frontloaded policy tightening by the Federal Reserve (Fed).
+In the US, persistent high inflation has led to a sharper and more frontloaded policy tightening by the US Federal Reserve (Fed).
 The recent moreaggressive rate hikes by the US Fed to rein in inflation have triggered a sharp re-pricing of risk assets and fueled financial market volatility.
 Significant market sell-offs followed the Fed's decision to raise its benchmark federal-funds rate in May (by 50 basis points) and in June (by 75 basis points), driven by fears of higher borrowing costs and a sharp slowdown in the US economy.